PARC team

 Heather Child

 Heather is PARC’s Communications Officer.
-She has almost 20 years’ experience in marketing and communications, mainly in the non-profit sector.
+She has 20 years’ experience in marketing and communications, mainly in the non-profit sector.
 Her most recent role was at the University of Bristol as Senior Communications Officer for the Community Network for Vector-borne Plant Viruses.
-A former Chartered Marketer, she has managed communications and marketing at a range of organisations including Milestones Trust, a large health and social care charity, and has also worked as a freelance consultant.
+A former Chartered Marketer, she has managed communications and marketing at a range of organisations including Milestones Trust, a large health and social care charity, and the Travel Foundation, and she has also worked as a freelance consultant.

 Email: heather.child@bristol.ac.uk